tsgrissom/PotterPlus/ROADMAP.md

 Specific mobs

+* Flobberworms -> Endermite or Silverfish with no AI that drops Flobberworm Mucus (slime balls) when killed
+* Chizpurfles -> Cave spiders with low health and no interesting attributes
+* Diricawls -> Some type of flightless bird (maybe no AI) that casts a modified apparate when attacked
+* Fairies -> Take a look at how Magic did fairies by default
+* Grindylows -> Squids with short-distance offensive spells
+* Jobberknolls -> Bird that makes no sounds and then dies and releases a long, loud scream
+* Puffskeins -> Pufferfish with no AI?
+* Doxys - Vexes that have short-ranged offensive attacks and float around.
+Doxy Queen variants.
+* Jarveys -> Foxes that call the player rude names and can short-range offensive attack similar to Wampuses
+* Leprechauns -> Baby villagers that drop small amounts of galleons upon death
+* Pixies - Vexes that spawn in swarms with low health, float around and debuff the player slightly but strong in groups
 * Snatcher -> A less-powerful deatheather
 * Deatheater -> Geared-out zombie with slowness that can cast a number of spells
 * Dementor -> A wither who can drain you, slowing you down with a wither effect